adildahlan/BE-thesis-Repo-McsDspRealtimeFeedback/README.md

 # Thesis & Poster
-Feel free to checkout my [poster](https://github.com/adildahlan/BE-thesis-Repo-McsDspRealtimeFeedback/blob/master/Adil_Poster.pptx) and my thesis [thesis](https://github.com/adildahlan/BE-thesis-Repo-McsDspRealtimeFeedback/blob/master/AdilDahlan_Thesis.pdf)  for more details on closed loop DBS and the different algorithms that were implemented.
+Feel free to checkout my [poster](https://github.com/adildahlan/BE-thesis-Repo-McsDspRealtimeFeedback/blob/master/Adil_Poster.pptx) and my [thesis](https://github.com/adildahlan/BE-thesis-Repo-McsDspRealtimeFeedback/blob/master/AdilDahlan_Thesis.pdf)  for more details on closed loop DBS and the different algorithms that were implemented.

 NB: The code in the thesis is the old version.
 For the latest version, checkout the different branches in the repository.